systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### **Dependants Endorsement**

-In case a dependant’s details are updated from the **'Dependants Register'**, such changes need to be endorsed before the updates can take effect.
-All the beneficiaries whose details have been changed will be moved to the **'Dependants Endorsement'** window for approval.
+In case a dependant’s details are updated from the **Dependants Register**, such changes need to be endorsed before the updates can take effect.
+All the beneficiaries whose details have been changed will be moved to the **Dependants Endorsement** window for approval.
 From this window, certification is done.
 See screenshot below:

 <img  alt="Dependants endorsement window" width="99%" height="auto" class="center"  src="../.vuepress/public/membersmedia/depsendorsement.jpg">